-- The deduplication is used to deduplicate the duplicated data stored on the storage volume. - The compression is used to compress the data stored on the storage volume, which results in more storage capacity. - The vdo\pool\size specifies the actual size the volume takes on the device.
-The virtual size of VDO volume is set by the size parameter. - 2.
-Validate the playbook syntax:
+- The deduplication is used to deduplicate the duplicated data stored on the storage volume. - The compression is used to compress the data stored on the storage volume, which results in more storage capacity.

+The vdo_pool_size specifies the actual size the volume takes on the device.
+The virtual size of VDO volume is set by the size parameter.
+NOTE: Because of the Storage role use of LVM VDO, only one volume per pool can use the compression and deduplication.